achintya007/bagh_doc/docs/source/getting_started.rst

    B x2 y2 z2

 The %cc block is also similar to the relativistic one, with the change that'real_ints ''true'should not be present.
-For example a four-component non-relativistic coupled cluster singles doubles (CCSD) calculation using pyscf interface spin-adapted implementation can be performed using the following input file,
+For example a four-component non-relativistic coupled cluster singles doubles (CCSD) calculation using within pyscf interface spin-adapted implementation can be performed using the following input file,

 .. code-block:: shell